victor-gil-sepulveda/pyProCT/README.md

 ### Data
 The _"data"_ section defines how pyProCT must build the distance matrix that will be used by the compression algorithms.
 Currently pyProCT offers up to three options to build that matrix: "load", "rmsd" and "distance"
 - _"rmsd"_: Calculates a all vs all rmsd matrix using any of the [pyRMSD](https://github.com/victor-gil-sepulveda/pyRMSD#collective-operations) calculators available.
 It can calculate the RMSD of the fitted region (defined by [Prody](http://prody.csb.pitt.edu/) compatible selection string in _fit_selection_) or one can use one selection to superimpose and another to calculate the rmsd (_calc_selection_).
 There are two extra _parameters_ that must be considered when building an RMSD matrix.
-	- _"type"_: This property can only have two values: _"COORDINATES"_ or _"DIHEDRALS"_.
-If _DIHEDRALS_ is chosen, then the RMSD matrix will be calculated with the RMSD of the array containing the phi-psi dihedral angle series for the protein.
+	- _"type"_: This property can have two values: _"COORDINATES"_ or _"DIHEDRALS"_.
+If _DIHEDRALS_ is chosen, each element _(i,j)_ of the distance matrix will be the RMSD of the arrays containing the phi-psi dihedral angle series of conformation _i_ and _j_.
 	- _"chain_map"_: If set to _true_ pyProCT will try to reorder the chains of the biomolecule in order to minimize the global RMSD value.
-This means that it will correctly calculate the RMSD even if chain coordinates were permuted in any way.
-The price to pay if using this option will be an increase of the calculation time that is directly proportional to the number of chains and the number of chains having the same length.
+This means that it will correctly calculate the RMSD even if chain coordinates were permuted in some way.
+The price to pay is an increase of the calculation time (directly proportional to the number of chains or the number of chains having the same length).
 - _"distance"_: After superimposing the selected region it calculates the all vs all distances of the geometrical center of the region of interest (_body_selection_).
 - _"load"_: Loads a precalculated matrix.